Running Closing Ceremony

 - Talking over slides is the best format for this.
 In advance, ask your sponsors to give you a list of their prize winners.

-- [Digital] Announce the winners live on the same platform you used for opening, making sure to inject a lot of energy and excitement into your announcements!
+- Make sure to inject a lot of energy and excitement into your announcements!

 - This is a big moment for your event, and ending strong is super important — people tend to remember the beginning and the end of an event afterwards for years to come.